KMORaza/ACO-Py/README.md

 There is another [repository](https://github.com/KMORaza/Ant_Colony_Optimization) for implementations and applications of Ant Colony Optimization which I created earlier.
 It contains the programs which I developed for basic implementation of Ant Colony Optimization and its applications.
-Please note that I have divided the original notebook into 9 parts and then I have uploaded them in this repository since original file was too large.
+Please note that I have divided the original notebook into 9 parts and then I have uploaded them in this repository since [original notebook](https://drive.google.com/file/d/1I5RxmJjvob7Ede2w7O4jr0ONLdQzec8g/view?usp=sharing) (Created: September 2022) is quite large and cannot be uploaded here.